jonlpersson/ed-latimore/site/_posts/2022-02-04-8-ways-to-be-more-street-smart.md

 You'll have to be aggressively confrontational with reality because you'll need to verify your suspicions.
 That’s the only way you’ll hone the intuition required to develop high-level street smarts.

 This training could mean something as harmless as reading body language and asking if your guess about their conversation topic is correct.
-You may have to [go on the offensive if you think a mugger is about to get the best of you.&nbsp;](/how-to-win-a-street-fight/)
+You may have to [go on the offensive if you think a mugger is about to get the best of you.](/how-to-win-a-street-fight/)

 Acting without 100% certainty is something that book-smart people are uncomfortable with.
 They would like to be able to prove and predict everything before they move into a situation.
-Unfortunately for them, 100% certainty and guarantees are not representative of real life.&nbsp;&nbsp;
+Unfortunately for them, 100% certainty and guarantees are not representative of real life.

 You must not only be comfortable with uncertainty but also accept that an uncertain situation may lead to a confrontation.